Beach Soccer Africa Cup of Nations: Appearances & performance timeline

-The following is a performance timeline of the teams who have appeared in the Africa Beach Soccer Cup of Nations and how many appearances they each have made.
+The following is a performance timeline of the teams who have appeared in this tournament and how many appearances they each have made.

 Additionally, eight teams have entered the qualification round at least once since its introduction in 2015 without having yet qualified for the finals, nor having participated in the tournament before 2015 when entry was automatic which are: Burundi, Comoros, Djibouti, Kenya, Liberia, Mali, Sudan and Tunisia.
 A further team, DR Congo, qualified for the 2021 tournament but withdrew before the finals began.